-Shaggy gardens and hedgerows of maturing rosehips, fields of hay and orchards bowing down to the good dark earth so laden are they with fruit, bees humming in the clover and the daisies and the goldenrod...
+Shaggy gardens and hedgerows of maturing rosehips, fields of hay and ripening orchards, bees humming in the clover, the daisies and the goldenrod.

-Last evening's full moon was the third (and last) supermoon of the year - it was also the second of the four "gathering" moons which grace the interval between June and September.
-We are a few weeks past Litha (the Summer Solstice), and daylight hours north of the equator are already waning, but this is high summer, and it's a festive time - skies brilliant blue and flooded with sunshine by day, violet and spangled with starshine by night.
+July's full moon is the second of the four "gathering" moons that grace the interval between June and September.
+The Summer Solstice has passed and daylight hours north of the equator are already waning.
+It is still summer by any definition we can come up with, and it's a festive time - skies blue and flooded with sunshine by day, deep violet and star spangled by night.
+This month's full moon is often a supermoon, but this year supermoons are happening in October, November and December.

-Images captured on full moon nights often resemble paintings when they are uploaded into the computer, and no matter how often that happens, it always comes as a surprise.
-There is something about the velvety dome of a fine summer night that lends itself to lofty thoughts of journeying and exploration, to broad and sweeping brush strokes and magical images like sky sailing galleons, dragon boats and balloons.
-Just being out there under the moon seems to convey a sense of connection that is hard to convey in words - perhaps it is all just as the late Carl Sagan wrote so eloquently:
+Images captured on full moon nights sometimes resemble paintings when they are uploaded into the computer, and no matter how often that happens, it always comes as a surprise.
+There is something about the velvety dome of a fine summer night that lends itself to lofty thoughts of journeying and exploration, to broad and sweeping brush strokes, to sky sailing galleons, airborne dragon boats and balloons.
+Just being out under a summer moon conveys a sense of connection that is hard to describe in words - it is just as the late Carl Sagan wrote so eloquently:

 "The surface of the Earth is the shore of the cosmic ocean.
 On this shore, we've learned most of what we know.
 Recently, we've waded a little way out, maybe ankle-deep, and the water seems inviting.
 Some part of our being knows this is where we came from.
 We long to return, and we can, because the cosmos is also within us.
 We're made of star stuff.
 We are a way for the cosmos to know itself."